novakit7/Otp_Validator/README.md

 ## Note

-This project is built by a **student for learning purposes** while practicing the MERN stack and authentication concepts.
+This project is built by a **me for learning purposes** while practicing the MERN stack and authentication concepts.

 It focuses on understanding the **basic OTP verification flow** rather than production-level security.